emma123456789102/sign-language-interpreter/README.md

 cv2.putText(frame, "Hello!", (50, 50), cv2.FONT_HERSHEY_SIMPLEX, 1, (0, 255, 0), 2)
 📌 Challenges & Future Improvements
 ❌ Improve BSL recognition accuracy with a larger dataset ❌ Implement sentence-level sign translation ❌ Optimize for real-time AR processing
+ 4️⃣ Connecting the glasses

+to run the unity, please run the launch.json file which is located within the repostory. once this is run also run the Flask_app.py once these are both run this should allow you to run the programme.

 💡 Contributors
-Emma Davidson - Developer
-Annie O'boyle  - Developer
+Emma Davidson - AI/ML Specialist/ Unity Developer /Rasa Developer Annie O'boyle  - essay writter
-Neil - - Developer
+Neil - - Rasa Developer
-Sarah Jade Ruthven  - Developer
+Sarah Jade Ruthven  - Unity Developer
-Contributor Name - AI/ML Specialist

 📜 License
 This project is licensed under the MIT License.